-The Board delegates certain roles and responsibilities to its various committees and to senior management.
-The committees assist the Board by fulfilling their obligations and reporting back to the Board on the outcomes from their respective activities.
+The Board delegates certain roles and responsibilities to its various committees and to Senior Executives.
+The Committees ensure that there is independent oversight of internal controls and risk management and assist the Board by fulfilling their obligations and reporting back to the Board on the outcomes from their respective activities.

 PRINCIPLES OF GOOD GOVERNANCE